Danglebary/dapp-template-next/README.md

 Simple starting template for a dApp frontend built using Nextjs and Chakra-ui, with responsiveness and accessibility in mind.

+## Preview

+You can view a live preview of the project [here](https://dapp-template-next.vercel.app/)

 ## Technologies

 | name                                                      | version |